allenunrau/nornirstuff/scripts/README.md

-Relative command file paths are checked from the current directory first and then from the selected Nornir directory, so the existing lab command files can still be passed by filename when using the default `aos-3-tier` directory.
+Relative command file paths are checked from the current directory first and then from the selected Nornir directory, so the existing lab command files can still be passed by filename when they are stored in that directory.

 Example command file: